-Value Added Tax (VAT) is an indirect tax on the consumption of goods and services in South Africa.
+Value Added Tax (VAT) is an indirect consumption tax on goods and services in South Africa.
 The standard VAT rate in South Africa is 15%, collected by SARS-registered vendors on all taxable supplies.
-All businesses with taxable turnover above R1 million must register as VAT vendors.
+All businesses with taxable turnover above R2.3 million must register as VAT vendors.
+Learn more about VAT registration requirements in South Africa.

 VAT is governed by the VAT Act 89 of 1991.
 The rate increased from 14% to 15% in April 2018.
 Refer to the official SARS website for the latest regulations and filing requirements.